 A high-flying forward whose explosive athleticism and efficient scoring made him an instant fan favorite and a key piece of the Grizzlies' core.

-Brandon Clarke's basketball journey is a story of relentless evolution.
-Born in Vancouver, he honed his game in the shadows before a transformative college career, first at San Jose State and then as a defensive anchor for the powerhouse Gonzaga Bulldogs.
-His unique blend of vertical explosiveness and a soft touch around the rim defied traditional positional labels.
-Drafted in 2019, he immediately injected energy into the Memphis Grizzlies, his knack for highlight-reel blocks and dunks cementing his role as a sixth-man sparkplug.
-While injuries have posed challenges, Clarke's intelligent cutting and elite finishing percentage have made him an indispensable, culture-setting player for a young and ambitious franchise.
+Brandon Clarke was born in Vancouver and honed his game at San Jose State before transferring to Gonzaga, where he became a defensive anchor.
+His vertical explosiveness and soft touch around the rim defied traditional positional labels.
+The Memphis Grizzlies drafted him in 2019, and he immediately injected energy as a sixth-man sparkplug, delivering highlight-reel blocks and dunks.
+Injuries have posed challenges, but Clarke's intelligent cutting and elite finishing percentage made him an indispensable, culture-setting player for a young and ambitious franchise.

 1981–1996